Richard Ashcroft biography

 Friction between band members resurfaced, and McCabe quit during the Verve's European and U.S. tour.
 Ashcroft filled in as lead guitarist, which led to unfavorable reviews.
 The band broke up for the second time in April 1999.

 Ashcroft then embarked on a solo career, releasing 2000's Alone with Everybody, 2002's Human Conditions and 2006's Keys to the World albums.

 In a surprise announcement, the Verve regrouped in 2007 (minus Simon Tong, but with former foe Nick McCabe).
 The band toured in 2008 and released a new album, Fourth.
 The reunion proved to be short-lived, as the Verve broke up for a third and final time in 2009.

 In 2010, Ashcroft formed a new band, RPA & The United Nations of Sound.
-Its debut album, United Nations of Sound, came out in 2010, and the band continues to release singles today, in both the United Kingdom and United States.
+Their debut album, United Nations of Sound, came out in 2010.
+The group continues to release singles today, in both the United Kingdom and the United States.

 Ashcroft dated college sweetheart Sarah Carpenter for six years, and she appeared on the cover of the Verve EP album.

 In July 1995, Ashcroft married Kate Radley, the former keyboard player of the band Spiritualized.
 Together, they have two sons: Sonny, born in 2000, and Cassius, born in 2004.
 They live in Gloucestershire, England.

 Ashcroft's social circle has included Coldplay frontman Chris Martin, and Oasis band members Noel Gallagher and Liam Gallagher.
 Noel once admiringly said of the Verve, "[They're] a bunch of space cadets, led by Captain Rock.
 They're all bonkers."